-For the year ended 31 May 2012, an independent impairment review of the assets of the Corporation was carried out by an independent consultant from New Zealand.
+For the year ended 31 May 2013, an independent impairment review of the assets of the Corporation was carried out by an independent consultant from New Zealand.
 The impairment assessment was undertaken in accordance with International Accounting Standard 36 "Impairment of Assets".
 The recoverable amount of the relevant assets has been determined on the basis of their value in use.
-The value in use has been determined based on discounted cash flow assessment covering 10 years from 2013 to 2022 based on a scenario with cane volumes of 1.78 million tonnes for 2013 and increasing to 3.25 million tonnes in 2017, and estimated terminal value.
-The discount rate of 10.5% has been used in measuring value in use.
-In making financial forecasts, Management has relied on technical experts wherever deemed appropriate, including the areas of marketing and engineering aspects of operations.
+The value in use has been determined based on discounted cash flow assessment covering 10 years from 2014 to 2023 based on a scenario with cane volumes of 1.75 million tonnes for 2014 and increasing to 4.2 million tonnes in 2018, based on industry targets set in the Sugar Cane Industry Action Plan 2013-2022 prepared by the Sugar Industry Stakeholder Action Group and estimated terminal value.
+The discount rate of 11% has been used in measuring value in use.
+In making financial forecasts, Management has relied on technical experts wherever deemed appropriate, including the areas of engineering and marketing aspects of operations.